 The photo below is to show you everything you need to make the boiled garlic potatoes recipe.
 Please refer to the printable recipe card for specific ingredient measurements as well as detailed instructions.

 As you can see the recipe calls for:

 - Salt: we use this to cook the potatoes.

 - Parsley: fresh chopped parsley adds both taste and texture to the dish as well as great pops of colour when you sprinkle it on top for serving.
 Curly or flat leaf parsley are both fine 👍👌.
 You can also have a look at my substitutions and variations for more ideas if parsley is not your thing!

 - Minced garlic: store bought from a jar is totally fine for this recipe and brings the convenience factor to the recipe 👍👌.

 - Butter: both regular or unsalted butter are fine to use.
 I recommend chopping it into cubes as shown in the photos throughout the post as this helps to get the buttery yum-ness (am not sure if this is a word, but I know you will know what I mean 👍😉😂 ), of the garlic butter consistently mixed throughout the potatoes.

 Tasty tip: this is a great recipe to have up your sleeve during the festive season as none of the ingredients are highly perishable.
-This means that you can have them on hand in the pantry or fridge and grab them to whip up this dish when required.
+This means that you can have them on hand in the pantry or fridge and grab them to whip up this delicious side dish when required.
 One example being the neighbours dropping in for a quick drink, which turns into holiday steak and potatoes kind of thing! 😉👍👌.